alemermartinez/JOSS/paper.md

 # Summary

-Although highly flexible, non-parametric regression models typically require large sample sizes to be fit reliably, particularly when many explanatory variables are present in the model.
+Although highly flexible, non-parametric regression models typically require large sample sizes to be estimated reliably, particularly when they include many explanatory variables.
 Additive models provide an alternative that is more flexible than linear models, not affected by the curse of dimensionality, and also allow the exploration of individual covariate effects.
 Standard algorithms to fit these models can be highly susceptible to the presence of a few atypical or outlying observations in the data.

-``RBF`` [@RBF] is an R package that implements a robust estimator for additive models based on the *backfitting* algorithm.
+The ``RBF`` [@RBF] package for R implements the robust estimator for additive models of @BoenteMartinezSalibian2017, which can resist the damaging effect of outliers in the training set.

 # Statement of Need

-The purpose of ``RBF`` is to provide a kernel-based estimation procedure for additive models that is resistant to the presence of potential outliers.
+The purpose of ``RBF`` is to provide a user-friendly implementation of a kernel-based estimation procedure for additive models that is resistant to the presence of potential outliers.
 The package also implements several modeling tools, including functions to produce diagnostic plots, obtain fitted values and compute predictions.

 # Implementation Goals

-``RBF`` provides a user interface similar to that of the R package ``gam`` [@gam], which implements the standard non-robust kernel-based fit for additive models via the backfitting algorithm.
+``RBF`` provides a user interface similar to that of the R package ``gam`` [@gam], which implements the standard non-robust kernel-based fit for additive models using the backfitting algorithm.

 # Background